gnmearacaun/LXQt-Labwc/README.md

 # LXQt-LabWC

-Config for running Labwc (Window Manager/Compositor) within an LXQt Wayland Session.
+- Config for running Labwc (Window Manager/Compositor) within an LXQt Wayland Session.

 `>=` LXQt 2.1 supports several Wayland Compositors to control the desktop.
 LXQt provides lxpanel (the bar) and lxqt-runner (the launcher).
 Theming, power management, notifications, scaling and wallpaper slideshow are configured in LXQt Settings.

 [Labwc](https://labwc.github.io/index.html) takes a no-animation approach, focusing on stacking windows well whilst rendering some window decorations (tiling is done manually with keybindings as desired).
 WM shortcuts, monitor settings and screenshots are invoked via `~/.config/labwc/*`.

-If you didn't select LXQt Desktop Environment initially, install:
+- If you didn't select LXQt Desktop Environment initially, install:

 ```
 lxqt lxqt-config lxqt-policykit lxqt-powermanagement lxqt-wayland-session
 ```

-Grab `labwc` while you're at it (& `playerctl` for media-player shortcuts).
+Install `labwc` & `playerctl` for media-player shortcuts.

-To clone this repo
+Clone this repo

 ```
 git clone https://github.com/gnmearacaun/LXQt-Labwc.git
 ```

-Move the `labwc` directory into your ~/.config/ directory.
-Programs invoked from `autostart` and `rc.xml` may need to be installed separately.
+Move the `labwc` directory into your `~/.config/ directory`

+- Programs invoked from `autostart` and `rc.xml` may need to be installed separately.

-In `LXQt Settings > Session Settings > Wayland Settings > Wayland Compositor` enter `/usr/bin/labwc` into the input box.
+Enter `/usr/bin/labwc` into the input box in `LXQt Settings > Session Settings > Wayland Settings > Wayland Compositor`

 Logout and select `LXQt (Wayland)` in the display manager for the next session.